Be the first to know about our latest posts.

 The final step of the strategy process should include the product pricing.
 It should describe how you will compute the price of the product based on its perceived value.
 The team should follow a pricing model to get the best pricing for the product.

-And this is happening because digital champions are experimenting with latest technologies.
-They are employing next-gen product development techniques (agile for example), Big Data Analytics, AI based solutions, and well-integrated product lifecycle management systems in their product strategies.
+And this is happening because digital champions are experimenting with the latest technologies.
+They are employing next-gen product development techniques (agile, for example), big data analytics, AI-based solutions, and well-integrated product lifecycle management systems in their product strategies.

-If you are on a digital transformation excursion and finding a technology partner to create a digital product strategy roadmap for you, then the team at Icreon can help.
-Our experienced team conducts detailed research to align client’s technology with end-user’s expectations.
-We work on advanced agile methodologies and digital tools to make sure that all the priorities still align with the strategy you’re working on.
+If you are on a digital transformation excursion and finding a technology partner to create a digital product strategy roadmap for you, then Icreon is here to help.
+Explore Icreon’s Digital Transformation Services.